SixAiy/SentBot/README.md

 # SentBot
- SentBot runs on the custom .js Library
+ SentBot is a Open Source Discord Music Bot Licsened under the AGPLv3